 During 2002/03, the Council agreed with Eden District Council to form the Carlisle and Eden Crime and Disorder Reduction Partnership.
 The partnership was instigated under the Council's duties to reduce crime and disorder.
-The Council made a contribution in 2011/12 of £30,000 (2010/11: £30,000) to a pooled budget in this scheme, which is included in Cultural, Environmental, Regulatory and Planning Services in the Comprehensive Income and Expenditure Statement.
+The Council made no contribution in 2012/13 (2011/12: £30,000) to a pooled budget in this scheme, which is included in Cultural, Environmental, Regulatory and Planning Services in the Comprehensive Income and Expenditure Statement.